capGoblin/init/README.md

 ## Features (so far)

+### Frontend Initialization:

-Create Next.js Projects: Quickly bootstrap a new Next.js application with TypeScript, ESLint, Tailwind CSS, and additional configurations. <br>
+- Next.js Projects: Bootstrap a new Next.js application with TypeScript, ESLint, Tailwind CSS, and additional configurations like Shadcn UI and MUI.
-Create Vite Projects: Set up a new Vite project with React and TypeScript. <br>
+- Vite Projects: Set up a new Vite project with React and TypeScript, with optional Shadcn UI integration.

-Shadcn UI Initialization: Automatically run Shadcn UI setup if needed. <br>
-Install MUI Packages: Install Material-UI packages for your project. <br>
+### Backend Initialization:

+- Go Projects: Create a new Go backend project, optionally with PostgreSQL integration.
-Set Up Backend Projects: Initialize Node.js or Go backend projects, with optional PostgreSQL integration.
+- Node.js Projects: Set up a new Node.js backend project, optionally with PostgreSQL integration.

 ## Installation